thejambot

 Coordination Alignment

-Where ownership, policy, telemetry, and weak interfaces start slowing everything down — and where the Innovation Tax compounds.
+Where ownership, policy, telemetry, and weak interfaces start slowing everything down, where the Innovation Tax compounds.
 Alignment here means coordination health, not AI safety alignment.

 Service Blueprint